CleverCloud/terraform-provider-clevercloud/docs/resources/python.md

 - `pip_requirements` (String) Define a custom requirements.txt file (default: requirements.txt)
 - `python_version` (String) Python version >= 2.7
 - `redirect_https` (Boolean) Redirect client from plain to TLS port
+- `region` (String) Geographical region where the database will be deployed
 - `sticky_sessions` (Boolean) Enable sticky sessions, use it when your client sessions are instances scoped

 ### Read-Only